 - URBST 706.
 Non-Profits in the 21st Century Metropolis

 - URBST 725.
 Urban Research Methods

-Electives: For your electives, you are free to choose from among any of the department’s courses.
+Students are free to choose from among any of the department’s MA-level non-required courses.
 See our MA courses page for a full listing.

 Writing Requirement: Students must demonstrate competence in urban research writing by passing an evaluation or by taking URBST 620.
 Urban Research Writing.

 Final Project: Students must complete a final project based on original, community or studio research and presented in the form of a report or paper, or as a video, art, or web exhibition.